 Under California laws regulating the admissibility of character evidence, evidence about Sally’s embezzlement would not be admissible to show that she was a bad or dishonest person.
 But here the prosecutor is introducing that evidence to show that Sally had a motive to kill Pete (preventing him from turning her in).
 So the evidence is admissible at Sally’s trial.

 The California Evidence Code also sets out several exceptions to the rule against the admission of character evidence in California trials.
 These exceptions are:

 Under Evidence Code 1102 EC, criminal defendants are allowed to offer character evidence to prove that they behaved in a certain way.
-And if they do so, the prosecution is then permitted to offer character evidence to rebut the defendant’s argument on this point.23
+If they do so, the prosecution is then permitted to offer character evidence to rebut the defendant’s argument on this point.23

-The way this exception would typically work in practice is this: the defendant offers evidence of his/her good character in order to show that it is unlikely that s/he committed the crime.
+The way this exception would typically work in practice is this: The defendant offers evidence of their good character in order to show that it is unlikely that they committed the crime.
 Then the prosecution may offer evidence to show that, in fact, the crime is in keeping with the defendant’s (bad) character.

 Example: Matthew is an investment manager on trial for securities fraud.
 The prosecutor has obtained evidence that, while he was in law school, Matthew created a fake transcript that he used to apply for jobs—and then created a fake paper trail to try to avoid discipline by the university for doing this.